opus-research/jgit/Documentation/technical/reftable.md

 A downside of LMDB is its reliance on a single C implementation.
-This makes embedding inside JGit (a popular reimplemenation of Git) difficult, and hositing onto virtual storage (for JGit DFS) virtually impossible.
+This makes embedding inside JGit (a popular reimplemenation of Git) difficult, and hoisting onto virtual storage (for JGit DFS) virtually impossible.

 A common format that can be supported by all major Git implementations